Organization and Planning Tips and Tools for Students

 Step 3: Organize To-Dos

 When you find out about an assignment, project, exam, etc, mark the due date in your planner.
 If your instructor gives you a semester schedule outlining when things are due, take time to sit down and add all of those due dates to your planner.
-This keeps all information about your classes in one place so it’s easier to track and organize.
+This keeps all your class information in one place, making it easier to track and organize.

 1. Organize the experimental information into the report sections.